Yeha Guesthouse: A Budget Stay In Jeju Island South Korea

-The common area is spacious with tables and chairs, along with computers for guests.
-You can also use free International call service here.
+The common area is spacious with tables and chairs and computers for guests.
+You can also use the free International call service here.

 There’s a Happy Hour from 7 pm to 9:30 pm every night, so you can have one free drink and talk to people in the common area.

-You can find almost basic cooking equipment such as rice cooker, pans, pots.
-There’s free rice in the fridge so you can cook your own rice whenever you’d like to.
+You can find almost essential cooking equipment such as rice cooker, pans, pots.
+There’s free rice in the fridge, so you can cook your rice whenever you’d like to.

-From 7 am in the morning, the staffs prepare bread, eggs, jam, coffee, and tea for guests, and guests can freely cook rice if needed.
+From 7 am, the staffs prepare bread, eggs, jam, coffee, and tea for guests, and guests can freely cook rice if needed.

 I got a twin room for my stay at Yeha Guesthouse.
-The room is simple but has enough facilities such as TV, hairdryer, plugs, etc.
+The room is simple but has enough facilities such as a TV, hairdryer, plugs, etc.

-The toilet and bathroom are in the same room so it may be a surprise if you’re not used to this type of restroom.
-There’re toiletries so you don’t need to buy shampoo or toothpaste while staying.
+The toilet and bathroom are in the same room, so it may be a surprise if you’re not used to this type of restroom.
+There’re toiletries, so you don’t need to buy shampoo or toothpaste while staying.

 10 Things I love about Yeha Guesthouse